WHAT IS PSYCHOLOGY

 NOT ALL IN YOUR HEAD

-Psychology is one of those subjects everyone thinks they understand — until they actually study it.
-Thanks to pop culture and pub chats, the field has picked up more myths than a Greek tragedy.
-This article separates the science from the stereotypes and takes aim at the biggest misconception since penis envy.
+Psychology is one of those subjects everyone thinks they understand—until they actually study it.
+Ruined by pop culture, self-help books, and pub conversations, the field has accumulated more myths than a Greek tragedy.
+This article strips away the stereotypes and takes aim at some of the most persistent misconceptions.

 PSYCHOLOGISTS HAVE DIFFERENT SPECIALISATIONS